Curriculum

 This is the discipline of personal growth and learning.
 A learning organization, or community, will encourage all of its members to develop themselves toward the goals and purposes they choose.
 During these sessions you will learn how to:

-• Clarify and deepen your own personal vision
+• Clarify and deepen your own personal values and vision

 • Focus energies on what’s important in your life